noteflakes/lydown/README.md

 lydown -o -p violino1 score.lydown

+## Staff and system appearance

+Numerous settings can be used to control the way staves and systems are displayed.
+Normally, lydown will follow standard conventions when putting together a score: the different parts will be ordered correctly (e.g. flutes, then oboes, then strings, then vocal parts, then continuo), and braced/bracketed according to convention.

+When a single movement switches between different ensembles, for example a recitativo secco followed by a recitativo accompagnato, empty staves may be hidden using setting <code>empty_staves</code> setting:

+    - empty_staves: hide

+Normally, instrument names are shown according to convention, to the left of each staff in the first system.
+To hide the instrument names on the first system, use the <code>instrument_names</code> setting:

+    - instrument_names: hide

+The <code>instrument_names</code> setting can also be set to <inline>, in which case the instrument name will be displayed above the beginning of each staff in the first system.

+To show the instrument name inline at any point in the music, use the <code>\instr</code> command:

+    - part: flute
+    R*4
+    // when no parameter is given, the part name is used,
+    // and engraved capitalized with numbers formatted to roman numerals
+    \instr 4c8eg2c
+    ...
+    // when the instrument name is specifed, it is used in place of the
+    // part name:
+    \instr:"Flute II" 4c8eg2c

+Another setting which controls the display of instrument names is <code>instrument_name_style</code> which can be set to <code>normal</code> or <code>smallcaps</code>, in which case the instrument name will be engraved using small caps.

 ## Adding a front cover

 When creating professional scores and parts, it is customary to add a cover page, with the title of the piece, the composer's name and other general information.
-Lydown includes a